ANILPETER/Git-Basics-June-2019/README.md

 # Github 101
-This repository is created to understand and test the Basics of Version Control using Git
+This repository contains Basics of Version Control using Git

 ## Git-Commands
 Collection of git commands that you need to use quite often.